wvhulle/streams-eurorust-2025/presentation.typ

 ]

 #slide[
-  === The complexity grows with each requirement
+  === Complexity grows with each requirement

-  *Inside the processing block, even more nested logic:*
+  Inside the processing block, *even more nested logic:*

   #text(size: 8pt)[
     ```rust